 If you're at home, apply witch hazel with a cotton ball or square.
 Its antiseptic and soothing properties can help ward off infection.
 You can also try Finipil, which is specifically made to be used to kill acne-causing bacteria after hair removal.
 As always, it's important to not touch the area after waxing.
 While many people enjoy the smooth hair-free feeling, you're most susceptible to infection after removing the hair.

 After you've cleansed at home, you can lightly exfoliate the area again the next day, unless you're red or tender.
 "It's important that you wait at least a day or two for a more aggressive physical exfoliation post-wax because waxing itself is a form of exfoliation," Green says.
-Continuing to exfoliate regularly will help ward off pimples and ingrown hair in general.
+Continuing to exfoliate regularly might help ward off pimples and ingrown hair in general.
 In the next two days, you'll want to stay away from pedicures if you had a leg wax, including saunas and whirlpools with any type of waxing.
-If you had body waxing, stick to a shower rather than a bath, which can irritate freshly waxed skin.
+If you had body waxing, stick to a shower rather than a bath, which may irritate freshly waxed skin.

 Additionally, you'll want to avoid any type of exercise or activity that will make you sweat a lot the day of your service.
 Be sure to wear loose clothing around the area you got waxed for a few days.